 The incommensurate crystal phases have a need of expansion of crystallography beyond Euclidean crystallography which is already superficial with the superspace approaches and lattice symmetry is also restored by this in a higher dimensional space only.
-Since scaling does not leave the Euclidean distance invariant, therefore, it also requires a suitable non-Euclidian extension by the discovery of quasi-crystals with scaling invariant diffraction peak position.
-In the golden mean ratio, the one-dimensional Bonacci chain is characterized by the two interval sequences i.e., L and S where.
+Since scaling does not leave the Euclidean distance invariant, therefore, it also necessitates an appropriate non-Euclidian allowance by the discovery of quasi-crystals with scaling invariant diffraction peak position.
+In the golden mean ratio, the one-dimensional Bonacci chain is characterized by the two interval sequences i.e., L and S where,